Olufunsho-Bolutife/Solutions-Architect-Labs/Week 4/LAB 1/README.md

 ![Imgur](https://imgur.com/fqs6GqQ.jpg)

-Next is to test the server through our browser. to do this you copy the public IPv4 address allocated to the instance on launch and then paste in your browser, you should be directed to the apache test page.
+Next is to test the server through our browser.
+To do this, you copy the public IPv4 address allocated to the instance on launch and then paste in your browser, you should be directed to the apache test page.
 This is proof that your web server is up and running and you can now upload your code and run it through the server

 ![Imgur](https://imgur.com/f9PdE0n.jpg)
 ![Imgur](https://imgur.com/2nwJ79a.jpg)

 > ## 4.
 Monitor Your EC2 instance; view the types of metrics that are collected for an EC2 instance

-Here, we want to monitor some important metric of our instances such as CPU utilization, Totatl bytes in , Total bytes out and may other important metrics which the instance generates for the puprose of monitiring the state and status of the server.
+Here, we want to monitor some important metrics of our instances such as CPU utilization, Network in, Network out and may other important metrics which the instance generates for the puprose of monitiring the state and status of the server.

-To do this we will just simply run the ec2 describe instances command
+To do this, we will just simply run the ec2 describe instances command

     aws ec2 describe-instances \
     --instance-ids i-09c6271dd337c318e